AriFordsham/GHCWiki/commentary/packages/package-imports-proposal.md

 # Explicit package imports

 This proposal is one possibility for addressing the question of identifying which package is meant in an import declaration.
-For the context, read the GHC packages summary page? first.
+For the context, read the [GHC packages summary page](commentary/packages/ghc-packages-proposal) first.

 The main idea of this proposal is to allow the programmer to specify the source package in the import line, something like this: